renaissance-publishing/renaissance/src/chapters/skills.md

   - Art (INT, Field Skill)

       - Active, Knowledge
-      - Sample Fields: Literature, Painting, Sculpture, Theater
+      - Sample Fields: Culinary, Literature, Music, Painting, Poetry, Sculpture, Theater
       - Specializations: by field
       - River is pretending to be a minstrel, so he decides to spend some time **playing his flute in a bar** for money; this requires an *Art: Music* check.
       - The adventure taps out River's finances, so he finds himself in the embarrassing situation of needing money: he makes a bargain with a tavern owner, a day spent playing for a day's lodging.
 This doesn't require a check an *Art: Music* check, since he doesn't need to play particularly stirringly to satisfy the tavern owner; it might require a Protocol check to talk the bartender into accepting the deal, or a Profession: Minstrel check to determine just how much River makes.